khalil-research/AAAI23-WalkabilityOptimization/README.md

 # Data-Driven Walkability Optimization

-The Pedestrian Netowrk data is downloaded at this repository https://github.com/gcc-dav-official-github/dav_cot_walkability/tree/master/data
+Instances for computational experiments in this projects are created from Neigbhourhood Improvement Areas (NIAs) at the City of Toronto.
+The Pedestrian Netowrk data (pednet.zip) can be obtained from the publicly available dataset created by the City of Toronto: https://github.com/gcc-dav-official-github/dav_cot_walkability/tree/master/data.
+Information on NIAs is publicly available from The City of Toronto’s Open Data Portal: https://www.toronto.ca/city-government/data-research-maps/neighbourhoods-communities/neighbourhood-profiles/nia-profiles/

 * prepare_data.py - Data Preprocessing.
 Obtain the shortest path pairs, existing amenity instances, residential locations, and candidate allocation location for each NIA.